 - A secured loan (versus an unsecured personal loan), such as home equity, if you need a larger sum of money than a personal loan offers and you’re willing to put your home up for collateral.

-When starting a business, it’s tempting to borrow as much money as you qualify for.
+When acquiring startup capital, it’s tempting to borrow as much money as you qualify for.
 While you’re sure to find something to do with the funds, overspending could come back to harm you in the long run.

-Remember this: the more you borrow, the more you have to pay back each month, thus putting strain on your company’s finances.
+Remember this: the more you borrow, the more you have to pay back each month, which can strain your company’s finances.

 Want to dig deeper into the benefits of using a personal loan for your business?
 Read More